DJ LeMahieu Player Props: Yankees vs. Angels

-DJ LeMahieu -- batting .250 with three doubles, two home runs, four walks and five RBI in his past 10 games -- will be in action for the New York Yankees against the Los Angeles Angels, with Griffin Canning on the mound, on April 19 at 7:05 PM ET.
+After going 0-for-4 in his last game, DJ LeMahieu and the New York Yankees face the Los Angeles Angels (who will hand the ball to Patrick Sandoval) at 4:05 PM ET on Thursday.

-In his previous game he had a hitless showing (0-for-3) against the Angels.
+In his last game he had a hitless performance (0-for-4) against the Angels.

 DJ LeMahieu Game Info & Props vs. the Angels